jcpowermac/hanlon-wiki/slice-image.md

 The Image slice is used to add new images to the Razor system.
 These images can (currently) be one of three types:

 * **mk** -- a Microkernel image; this type of image is used by Razor as a standin for a full operating system image in order to accomplish some task.
-Currently the only Microkernel images that are defined/used within Razor are “discovery” Microkernels (which are used to discover node properties and whether or not there is a defined policy that can be mapped to the node), but in the future other Microkernel types might be defined (eg. a Microkernel that performs a boot-nuke or a system audit once booted)
+Currently the only Microkernel images that are defined/used within Razor are 'discovery' Microkernels (which are used to discover node properties and whether or not there is a defined policy that can be mapped to the node), but in the future other Microkernel types might be defined (eg. a Microkernel that performs a boot-nuke or a system audit once booted)
 * **os** -- OS images are used by Razor to install an operating system on a node.
 The source ISO for these images is the same ISO that would be used to install the corresponding OS from an operating system distributor (eg. Redhat, SUSE or Canonical).
 * **esxi** -- ESXi images are used to install a VMware ESXi hypervisor onto a node.
 Like the OS images, the source ISOs for these images are the same ISOs that you would download directly from VMware.